Silence

 It’s a strange conversation.

-And his sparkling clay.
+My spoken words, and his sparkling clay.

 “Berek, Tzina told me that you love storms, as I do.”